-- The student achieves the required term (semester) GPA of 2.2 or higher, but his/her cumulative GPA is still such that he/she is not in academic good standing.
+- The student achieves the required term (semester) GPA of 2.2 or higher, but his/her cumulative GPA is still such that he/she/they is not in academic good standing.
 The student is placed on warning again.

-The student does not achieve the required term (semester) GPA of 2.2 or higher and also does not achieve academic good standing.
+- The student does not achieve the required term (semester) GPA of 2.2 or higher and also does not achieve academic good standing.
 The provost, in consultation with the associate provost and the director of academic success and advising, will decide whether or not to dismiss the student for academic reasons.
 If dismissed, the student may appeal the dismissal directly to the provost within five business days of receiving notice of dismissal.
-The student should cite compelling reasons (including verifiable information regarding the student’s earnest participation in the ECXEL@OU program as well as any relevant information regarding extenuating circumstances which can be attested to by reliable and objective third parties) why he/she should have one more chance to succeed academically at Oglethorpe.
+The student should cite compelling reasons (including verifiable information regarding the student’s earnest participation in the ECXEL@OU program as well as any relevant information regarding extenuating circumstances which can be attested to by reliable and objective third parties) why he/she/they should have one more chance to succeed academically at Oglethorpe.
 The provost will consult with other relevant parties, including associate provost and the director of academic success and advising.
-If the provost finds there may be compelling reasons for giving the student one final chance, he/she can continue the student on academic probation only for one more consecutive regular semester.
+If the provost finds there may be compelling reasons for giving the student one final chance, he/she/they can continue the student on academic probation only for one more consecutive regular semester.
 At the end of that regular semester, the student will have achieved academic good standing (if the cumulative GPA is sufficiently great), or be placed back on warning (if the term (semester) GPA is 2.2 or higher) or be dismissed.